zhujohn9604/TextClassification_GPT/README.md

 The data can be download from USPTO for free.
 For sensitivity reasons, I only updated a demo dataset for reference.

-I used 20000+ patent abstracts (almost without preprocessing) in my implementation, and the test accuracy can achieve 68% or so within four epochs (fine tuning).
+I used 20000+ patent abstracts (almost without preprocessing) in my implementation, and the validation accuracy can achieve 68% or so within four epochs (fine tuning).
 Beyond 5 epochs, GPT would overfit the data (e.g., 100% training accuracy for 9 epochs).

-Another finding is that after some preprocessing of the text data (e.g., lemmatization), the accuracy moved significantly to 74%.
+Another finding is that after some preprocessing of the text data (e.g., lemmatization), the validation accuracy moved significantly to 74%.